 Before I accidentally wandered in the world of medicial comms, I worked at B2B media company NewBay Media (now bought out by several firms including Future Publishing) on the digital team there, managing projects across multiple brands.
-Before that, I was the editor of PCR for a couple of years – it’s a trade mag for the PC/tech industry, focusing on computer retail.
+Before that, I was the editor of NewBay’s PCR – it’s a trade mag for the PC/tech industry, focusing on computer retail.
 Before that, a sub-editor, responsible for the company style guide, back when sub-editors were still a thing…

 I also have significant experience in book publishing/editing.